TheDrone7/shieldbow/docs/api/AccountManager.md

 ---
 title: AccountManager
 description: An account manager - to fetch and manage all the RIOT accounts.
+Requires API key with access to `account-v1` API.
 ---

 ## AccountManager class

 An account manager - to fetch and manage all the RIOT accounts.
+Requires API key with access to `account-v1` API.

 **Signature:**